-Young people aged 16-17 can consent to their own medical treatment without a parent or guardian present and therefore can self-swab.
+Young people aged 16-17, can consent to their own medical treatment without a parent or guardian present and therefore can self-swab.
+Tests must only be administered where appropriate consent is obtained.

 Children aged 12-15 may self-swab with supervision of a parent or guardian.